kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `{{/// A}}`

-This CBS *MUST* be replaced with an empty string, and *MAY* be displayed to the user, as A. regardless of the value of A. this value *SHOULD* be used on matchings.
+This CBS *MUST* be replaced with an empty string, and *MAY* be displayed to the user as A if it is in the first message. regardless of the value of A. this value *SHOULD* be used on matchings.

 ### `<char>`